One Hour Photo

 One Hour Photo is a 2002 American psychological thriller film written and directed by Mark Romanek.
 It stars Robin Williams as a photo technician who develops an unhealthy obsession with a family to whom he has long provided services.
 Connie Nielsen, Michael Vartan, Gary Cole, and Eriq La Salle appear in supporting roles.

-The film premiered at the 2002 Sundance Film Festival, followed by a limited release on August 21, 2002, and a wider release on September 13.
+The film premiered at the 2002 Sundance Film Festival, followed by a limited release on August 21, 2002 by Fox Searchlight Pictures, and a wider release on September 13.
 It received positive reviews from film critics, with praise for Williams' against-type performance, and grossed over $52 million on a $12 million budget.